halayli/lthread/README.md

 ```

-### An incomplete web server to illustrate some of lthread features
+### An incomplete web server that returns fibonacci(35) to illustrate some of lthread features.

+In this example, the dummy http server will accept a connection, runs a relatively expensive fibonacci(35) in lthread_compute_begin() / lthred_compute_end() and replies back.

+While fibonacci is running, we'll continue to accept new connections and handle them without blocking because fibonacci is running between lthread_compute_begin() and lthread_compute_end(), which moves the lthread into a pthread and resumes it there until lthread_compute_end() is called and that's when it moves back to its previous scheduler.

 `gcc -I/usr/local/include -llthread test.c -o test`